vrtnis/void-builder/README.md

 VSCodium comes with `.patch` files, including relevant ones to auto-updating, that we manually applied to the `void` repo.
 See the `.patch` files for more info.
 Also see `abstractUpdateService.ts` in the `void` repo, and look for "updateUrl" and "downloadUrl" in `void-builder`.

+The only version that matters for updating is the version in `versions/`.
+The order of releases in `releases/`, for example, doesn't matter.

 ## Docs

 See `stable-macos.sh` for one of the main Actions with some comments added by the Void team.

 Actions like `stable-macos.sh` run when we manually run them (this might change in the future and be listener-based).